hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro-graph-selects.md

 ## Dynamic SQL

-Structured selects can be enhanced with [Dynamic SQL](nitro-dynamic-sql.md).
+Graph selects can be enhanced with [Dynamic SQL](nitro-dynamic-sql.md).
 Dynamic SQL allows the query to include, exclude, or render fragments of the SQL statement at runtime based on the values of the runtime parameters.